micmejia/bible-dump/AMPC/Acts/Acts 19.md

-Thus the Word of the Lord [concerning the [^g]attainment through Christ of eternal salvation in the kingdom of God] grew _and_ spread _and_ intensified, prevailing mightily.
+Thus the Word of the Lord [concerning the attainment through Christ of eternal salvation in the kingdom of God] grew _and_ spread _and_ intensified, prevailing mightily.